 (3) You have young children, a dog, both(!), or have good reason to believe that someone in your group might run into or claw at the sides of your tent.

 (4) Cost is more important to you than anything else.

 Whatever your budget, we want you to be able to get outdoors.
-We hope that this Budget Tent overview has offered some helpful information as you decide which one is right for you.
+Though they are almost unversally heavier and aren't necessarily made with the most innovative materials technology, so users may find that a budget tent may actually offer more of what they are looking for than expensive models.
+We hope that this Budget Tent overview has made it clear that there is good value to be had in the budget tent world and offered some helpful information as you decide which one is right for you.